Inference for Low-rank Models without Estimating the Rank: Model and Estimation

-\item[Step 4:] Subtract the ``second'' bias correction term: $\widehat{\bfM}= \widetilde{\bfM}^{\proj}-\calB_2.$ \end{enumerate} Our Steps 1-3 are in spirit similar to that of the existing procedure outlined in the introduction, but with three key differences: First, we do not need to specify the true rank or its consistent estimator.
+Our Steps 1-3 are in spirit similar to that of the existing procedure outlined in the introduction.
+In particular, the bias $\calB_1$ in Step 2 is similar to the one derived by \cite{chen:2019inference} and \cite{xia2021statistical}, who reach the following decomposition after the debias:

+But we also have three key differences: First, we do not need to specify the true rank or its consistent estimator.
 Secondly, the low-rank projections in Step 3, $\bfP_{\widetilde{\bm\beta}}$ and $\bfP_{\widetilde{\bfF}}$, are \textit{inconsistent}.
 Due to the rank over-estimation, they are ``larger'' than the true low-rank projections, $\bfP_{\bm\beta}$ and $\bfP_\bfF$ (we will make this insight precise later).
-Finally, the inconsistency of the estimated projections gives rise to a new bias correction in Step 4 and a new approach to constructing $\widetilde{\bfM}^{\init}$ in Step 1.
+Finally, the inconsistency of the estimated projections gives rise to a new bias correction in Step 4, which is the main novel statistical insight of this paper.
+In the next subsection we explain the source of this new bias in details.